TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Kanban.md

 - [ ] Try and get mineshafts to not generate anymore
 - [ ] Find a good mod for power transportation
 - [ ] Figure out what style of research system I want to do
+- [ ] find a good way to have gt or mbd2 machines as motors for create belts ^5ggylw

 ## DOING